Reciprocating Internal Combustion Engines

 This 60-minute training video is on-demand and can be viewed when it’s convenient for you.
 A certificate of completion is provided at the conclusion and may be used towards continuing education hours (we recommend you check with your individual state’s requirements).
 Please note that you can continue to reference the training for up to 90 days.

 Registration for Reciprocating Internal Combustion Engines: An Air Quality Consultant’s Take on Stationary Engines is on an individual user basis.

 Meet the Trainer

-Sharon Sadler is the Washington DC Office Director and a Project Manager at ALL4.
+Sharon Sadler is the Washington DC Office Director at ALL4.
 She has worked in the environmental consulting field with a focus in air quality permitting and compliance, for 15 years.
 Through her work in various states and across engine-heavy industries (e.g., data centers, healthcare, Federal), she is practiced in collecting proper engine data, assessing applicability, and ensuring stationary engines are accurately permitted.
 While Sharon has conducted numerous, facility-specific training sessions and presented at multiple conferences, this marks her debut in ALL4’s training program.